 - Stay home if you’re unwell – there’s no cancellation fee penalty if you or someone in your household wakes up the morning of your session with a cough, sneezing, a scratchy throat or other signs of illness.
 Text me and we’ll postpone until you’re able to get a PCR test.
 Info on where to get tested: in Williamson County, and Travis County.

-- Consider later flow tests – people infected with the Delta variant infect six other people, on average.
+- Consider later flow tests – people infected with the Delta variant infect six to either other people, on average.
 Dr Michael Mina recommends at-home antigen tests to answer the question, “am I infectious right now and a risk of transmitting the virus to other people?”
-I test a minimum of twice a week myself, if it’s in your budget to do so I’d recommend you try it too.
-Kits are $19-35 for two tests, check your local pharmacy.
+I test weekly and recommend you check your local pharmacy for a rapid test kit.

 Thank you for helping me to make in-person sessions safer for all of us.
 I value your commitment to community and appreciate your efforts more than you know.